Gargtanisha11/backend-liveChat/Readme.md

 ### info
  to use experimental feature we write in our script in package.json in dev command (dotenv/config for use type module use to import )(-r dotenv/config  --experimental-json-modules) with previous

-# to do 25 august
+# to do
-  add pageination in get message controller according to desecending order of there upadtion and similarly for the chat
+  add pagination in get message controller according to desecending order of there upadation and similarly for the chat debugg the deletet the chat

-add page index at the backend -done
+# how to add socket at backend
+ create a separate socket.js file for modular approach {
+    in this create a function that should take server as input for creating the IO instance }